Trace one drop of blood from the time it enters the right atrium ... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Trace one drop of blood from the time it enters the right atrium until it enters the left atrium.
+Trace one drop of blood from the time it enters the right atrium of the heart until it enters the left atrium.
 What is this circuit called?

 Verified Solution